-The Borough of Sea Bright building codes require that, in areas of special flood hazard, residential construction be built to a minimum of two feet above the base flood elevation.
+The Borough of Sea Bright building codes require that, in areas of special flood hazard, residential construction be built to a minimum of two feet above the BFE.
 Many homes in the study area were built at- or near-grade prior to enactment of the current building codes.
 Because of this, many homes were severely damaged by Hurricane Sandy (Figure 13).
-Many residents have chosen to rebuild or elevate their homes above the base flood elevation to reduce the risk of flood damage.
+Many residents have chosen to rebuild or elevate their homes above the BFE to reduce the risk of flood damage.
+Post-Hurricane Sandy amendments to the building codes allows for total height of structures not to exceed in 38 feet above ground elevation in most cases.

-Figure 13: Hurricane Sandy water mark in Sea Bright, 2012.
+Figure 14: Hurricane Sandy water mark in Sea Bright, 2012.

-Shrewsbury River Basin, Sea Bright, NJ Feasibility Study Draft Feasibility Report and Environmental Assessment page 24 August 2016
+Shrewsbury River Basin, Sea Bright, NJ Feasibility Study Draft Final Feasibility Report and Environmental Assessment page 25 August 2018